I Wish I'd Bought (More Of) These Consumer Stocks

 While I've mentioned the company in my specific buy articles, monthly articles, and some of the sector-specific wrapups, I've yet to focus on it in an individual article.
 This was, in retrospect, as flawed as things could be, given how Bakkafrost has developed.

-The combination of a very appealing FX position (The company trades on the Oslo stock exchange) with the pandemic, I pounded capital into the company, knowing fully well that salmon is somewhat cyclical, but Bakkafrost occupies a very unique legal position in the global salmon market, as it's one of the only companies that is likely ever to be allowed to farm its product in the appealing Faroe islands (complicated legal framework, none of the larger players are, or will be allowed there).
-The company's inherent edge is noticeable in the snap-back of the stock, which from sub-500 NOK/share lows has appreciated over 34% in a short time.
+The combination of a very appealing FX position (the company trades on the Oslo Stock Exchange) with the pandemic, I pounded capital into the company, knowing fully well that salmon is somewhat cyclical, but Bakkafrost occupies a very unique legal position in the global salmon market, as it's one of the only companies that is likely ever to be allowed to farm its product in the appealing Faroe islands (complicated legal framework, none of the larger players are, or will be, allowed there).
+The company's inherent edge is noticeable in the snap-back of the stock, which, from sub-500 NOK/share lows, has appreciated over 34% in a short time.
 The yield is so-so - it was good, at almost 2.5% which is where my YoC is, it is now sub-par at 1.86%.

 I understand this to be a niche appeal to perhaps European investors, but I do encourage all to read about this company.
 It's undeniably class 4, with no real credit rating.
-It's however well-run, extremely well-positioned for the long-term, and enjoying some advantages which cannot be duplicated by peers in today's world.
+It's however well-run, extremely well-positioned for the long term, and enjoying some advantages which cannot be duplicated by peers in today's world.

 I'm pleased with how I handled Bakkafrost, with the exception that I should have written an article about it far earlier.
 Investors now should tread with care, as the company is back up trading at 580-600 NOK/share, which, to quote the somewhat ridiculous typical valuations for the company, is a P/E ratio of 58.1X.
 This is influenced by EPS, and typical valuations for the company are around 15-24, depending on how salmon spot prices favor or don't favor the company.